HiraZaidii/pythonproject/README.md

 ## Bugs

-I started off this project with a bit more complicated code that was not possible to timely debug and used PyCharm as an IDE of which I was unsure if it would be allowed as Pygame was prohibited.
-This project was inspired by the Youtube Tutorial of [CS Students ](https://www.youtube.com/watch?v=MgJBgnsDcF0&t=1165s)
-Hence I created a simple version of the Battleship.
-PEP8 was approving print entry without "()" but I got an error in Heroku while deploying so this was debugged by adding "()".
+The first time the code went through PEP8 validator I had a lot of wrong indentation and whitespaces.
+I fixed this until the code would pass through PEP8 validator.
+After deploying I was getting bugs/errors while running the program in Heroku.
+I fixed the code as much of the print statements did not have "()" I had to fix this and then tested again after deployment.

+## Issue

+I intially started this project by following a Python Battleship Tutorial by CS Student ( see credits section for more info ).
+I could not finish it due to lack of time.
+I really wanted to try to PyCharm as an IDE as per the tutorial but due to some licensing issues on my (work)laptop I was not able to download it hence I decided to go for a simpler version of the Battleship.

 ## Credits